|

 For information on how a general user can display the user certificate, see "Checking a User Signature Certificate."
 However, in this case, only the user certificate for the user who is currently logged in is displayed.
 User certificates for other users cannot be displayed.
 The user certificate also cannot be deleted from this screen.
 A general user must use the Remote UI to delete their user certificate.
 (See "Installing/Checking/Erasing a User Signature Certificate and Key Pair.")

-Press → [Management Settings] → [Device Management] → [Certificate Settings] → [Key and Certificate List] → [Key and Certificate List for Users] → specify the following.
+→ [Management Settings] → [Device Management] → [Certificate Settings] → [Key and Certificate List] → [Key and Certificate List for Users] → specify the following.

-User key pairs with (invalid) displayed to the left of them are corrupted or invalid key pairs.
+(invalid) displayed to the left of them are corrupted or invalid key pairs.
 After erasing the key pair, install a key pair and user certificate in the machine from a computer.
 (See "Installing/Checking/Erasing a User Signature Certificate and Key Pair.")